iamryanshengwang/Ryan-Wang/README.md

-# Ryan-Wang
+# Yunsheng-(Ryan)-Wang
-Hello, my name is Ryan Wang.
+Hello, my name is Yunsheng (Ryan) Wang.
 I am currently pursuing a Master of Science in Imaging Science at Washington University in St. Louis, expected to graduate in May 2025.
 I hold a Bachelor's degree in Information and Computing Science from Shenzhen University.

 My technical skills span across various programming languages including C, C++, Python, Go, Matlab, and SQL, and I am proficient in tools such as TensorFlow, OpenCV, Simulink, Blender 3D, Neo4j, and SQLiteStudio.